saif-ellafi/foundryvtt-minimal-ui/README.md

 * Default settings target a balance between gaining space and functionality
 * Colors of borders and shadows and their strength customizable
 * Position of elements in the UI can be modified
+* Allows fixing the minimized window to a certain Axis to find them easily

 ## Support with Systems and Modules
 MinimalUI is made as agnostic as possible.
 Yet, it is impossible to ensure maximum compatibility.